6thmoon/HealthBarViewer/README.md

 ## Version History

+#### `0.1.2`
+- Transparency/opacity of the interface can be adjusted in the configuration file.

 #### `0.1.1`
 - Aiming directly at an enemy will refresh the health bar indicator.

 #### `0.1.0`
-- Add configuration file; remove placeholder icon.
+- All parameters are now configurable.
-- Introduce parameter to limit visibility beyond a certain range.
+- Introduce option to limit visibility beyond a certain range.
-- Publish source code and update documentation.

 #### `0.0.2`
 - Allies reveal enemy health upon dealing damage.
-- Reduced duration to eight seconds for targets above 75% HP.
+- Reduce duration based on health threshold.

 #### `0.0.1`
 - Enemy health bars remain visible indefinitely.